Do applicants need to be from Utah?

 Yes, you are responsible for registering your small business with the IRS and collecting sales tax for the items you’re selling.
 When tax time comes around, you’ll have to pay income tax on all the items you sold and pay the sales tax to the state of Utah.
-Craft Lake City volunteers will provide you with a tax packet the day of the festival when you check-in.
-However, it is YOUR responsibility to make sure you fill out and mail in the correct sales tax forms to the State and IRS.
+It is your responsibility to make sure you fill out and mail in the correct sales tax forms to the State and IRS.

 We recommend that you call the Utah State Tax Commission with any questions: